 What’s Going On In My Battery? by @Anthony J. Parisio

 Lithium batteries are very stable at receiving and giving power between 20% and 80% of charge.
 The curve is a straight line between these two points.
 That means it is like you are plugged into a wall outlet getting constant even power.
 In the period before 0% and 20%, they are very unpredictable.
-The 7000 cells in the MS pack can discharge at different rates that can lead to some cells to have reduced capacity or even die over time.
+The thousands of cells in the battery pack can discharge at different rates which can lead to some cells having reduced capacity or even death over time.

 The opposite end (80% to 100%) is also true.
 The 7000 cells in the MS pack can charge at different rates this might cause some cells to end up with reduced capacity or even die over time.
 The safest place to be is in the 20% to 80% range.
 I’m sure Tesla has some hidden space at the top and bottom of the range to keep you away from 0% and 100% but not all that much.
 They wanted to give us more range.